ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/administration/sharding-by-prefix.markdown

 {PANEL: Adding prefixes via Client API}

-Using the Client API, you can add prefixes when creating the database or after database creation.
+Using the Client API, you can add prefixes when creating the database or after database creation:

 {NOTE: }

-#### Add prefixes when creating a database
+##### Add prefixes when creating a database
+---

 {CODE-TABS}
 {CODE-TAB:csharp:Sync prefix_1@Sharding\ShardingByPrefix.cs /}